-There is an automatic exit Compass retest for students whose exiting scores are below 78.
+There is an automatic exit Compass retest for students whose exiting scores are below 74.
 The exit COMPASS retest will not count as an additional attempt in READ 0098.
+A third exit COMPASS test is allowed for a fee.

 MATH 0099 Exit Policy